The case frontend developers

 We have formulated an assignment to test your technical knowledge.
 The assignment has been devised with technical and visual developers in mind.
 Carefully read what to do and what not to do.
 Enclosed you will find a design containing all of the necessary elements.

 The design has been made in Sketch, which is only available for Mac OS X. Download the app and use the free trial for this assignment.
-You can download the sketch file here.
+You can download the sketch file and assets here.
 Windows users can view the dimensions of the design online and export the necessary assets via zpl.io/bAE5zdB.
 The login information is dept_frontendassignment and the password is F$Qu4RVD.

 - Put your code on GitHub (or Gitlab, Bitbucket etc.) and send us the link to your repository where we can find both the source code and the compiled version.
 That means no ZIP files.